Unboxing LLMs > loading...

 6.1 Reversible Transformer Design

-1. Split the hidden state: Divide the model dimension into two equal parts.
+1. Split the state: Divide the d-dimensional hidden state into two d/2-dimensional vectors, x_1 and x_2.

 2. Assign functions: